Making plans for your children

-You can get a copy of the Parenting Plan from the Lone Parent Helpline or the Scottish Government.
+You can get a copy of the Parenting Plan from the Scottish Government.

 Contact Relationships Scotland for information on mediation services.

-Generally, parents who are/were married, or in a civil partnership, both have the same legal right to make decisions on behalf of their children and responsibility to care for them.
+Generally parents who were married or in a civil partnership both have the same legal right to make decisions on behalf of their children, and the responsibility to care for them.

 Whatever the legal situation it is considered best for the children to have contact with both parents unless there is a good reason why they shouldn’t.

-There are no right or wrong arrangements.
+There are no right or wrong contact arrangement.
 The best plan is the one that works.
 The Scottish Government’s Parenting Plan pack is a useful tool for making arrangements for your children.
-This pack contains information advice, and a booklet you can fill in to help you arrive at an agreement.
+This pack contains information, advice, and a booklet you can fill in to help you arrive at an agreement.

 If it is difficult for you both to agree on when you see, and how you care for, your children you could consider using a family mediation service.
 A qualified mediator will try to help you find a suitable arrangement.
 Your children may be able to take part too depending on their age.

 This is likely to be a difficult time for your children.
 It may be hard for them to understand what is happening and why their parents don’t live together anymore.
-ParentLine may be able to offer support to you on how to explain the separation to your children.
+ParentLine may be able to offer advice on how to explain the separation to your children.
 The Gingerbread website also gives information on this.
-You may be able to find suitable books from the library or on the One Parent Families Scotland website for both you and them.
+You may be able to find suitable books from the library or on the One Parent Families Scotland website for both you and your children.

 ParentLine Scotland lines are open seven days a week, 365 days a year.